Case Study · Ad Tech

 Reduction in R&D cost versus plan

-Speed mattered, and more so, clarity about where to place the bet mattered more.
+Speed mattered.
+Clarity about where to place the bet mattered more.

 Large teams do not produce innovation; clear choices do.
 What unlocked progress was alignment on: